fau-masters-collected-works-cgarbin/llm-github-issues/README.md

 - Large language models are not deterministic and may be updated anytime.
 The results you get may be different from the ones shown here.
 - The GitHub issue may have been updated since the screenshots were taken.

-In the next sections, we will go behind the scenes to see how the application works.
+In the following sections, we will go behind the scenes to see how the application works.

 ## What happens behind the scenes